-- Identify the role of gender in current and past social change and cultural production in the Spanish-speaking world. - Analyse genre conventions and language usage in different cultural products in Spanish. - Explain the historical context of issues around gender relations and gender expression in the Spanish-speaking world and defend in Spanish the student's own interpretation of their consequences.
+- Identify geographical, political and historical factors in current debates about place and belonging in the Hispanic world. - Explain the historical context of some issues around mobility and place in the Spanishspeaking world and defend in Spanish the student's own interpretation of their consequences.